Cracking the Code: Demystifying IP Ratings for Electrical Devices

 10. Can IP ratings be faked?

-While uncommon, there have been instances of misleading IP ratings.
-It's always best to purchase electronics from reputable brands and retailers.
+Although uncommon, some manufacturers may misrepresent IP ratings.
+It's best to purchase electronics from reputable brands and retailers to ensure authenticity.